What is a Chromosome? Type, Discover, Functions, Structure

 Chemical composition –

-Each chromosome is formed by the folding and refolding of chromatin or a nucleoprotein fibre.
-It is formed of nucleic acids and proteins.
+Each Chromosome is formed by the folding and refolding chromatin or a nucleoprotein fiber.
+It is composed of nucleic acids and proteins.

 1. Nucleic acids composing chromatin are (i) Deoxyribonucleic acid – 35% and (ii) Ribonucleic acid – 5% DNA is the hereditary material.